Health Benefits of Hibiscus

 Compounds and nutrients

-What is the purpose of Hibiscus?
+What are the uses of Hibiscus?

-Traditional and ethnobotanical applications:
+Traditional and ethnobotanical applications

 • In Africa and nearby tropical regions, the hibiscus has a long history of use.
 Sachets and fragrances have been made from its aromatic blossoms.
 This plant has been used to cure constipation in northern Nigeria.
 H. sabdariffa fibre has been used to make rope as a jute alternative.

 • The thick red calyx is used to make jams, jellies, as well as cold and hot beverages and refreshments.
-The leaves were prepared in the same way as spinach.
+The leaves can be prepared in the same way as spinach.
 The herb has been characterised as a diuretic and is commonly used in Egypt to treat heart and neurological problems.

 • In Africa, the mucilaginous leaves are used as a topical moisturiser.
-Hibiscus blooms are frequently seen in herbal tea blends in Western countries.
+Hibiscus blooms are frequently used in herbal tea blends in Western countries.
 People in Thailand drink roselle juice to satisfy their thirst.
 The nutritional and functional benefit of Karkade seed products (such as defatted flour, protein concentrate, and protein isolate) has been investigated.

 Hypertension